poldrack/open_science_examples/bissett_RRR/README.md

 1. [Install the Docker client](https://docs.docker.com/get-docker/) on your computer.
 2. From the analysis subdirectory, run the analysis using the following command: ```make run-all```

 The Docker image is built using ```analysis/Dockerfile```.
 If you run the commands without building the Dockerfile locally, then the latest image will be downloaded from [Dockerhub](https://hub.docker.com/r/poldrack/openscience-example).
 If you wish to build it locally, you should first change the ```DOCKER_USERNAME``` variable in ```analysis/Makefile``` to your own username, so that all of the commands will use your own version and you will be able to push it back to Dockerhub if you wish.
+You can then build it from within the analysis directory using ```make docker-build```.

 ### Software tests